 For blood pressure monitoring, I use an Omron 7 Series Wrist Blood Pressure Monitor because my arms are small.
 This wrist monitor fits better, so it’s much easier for me to use.
 Plus, I love the convenience of its size; it’s not clunky, which makes it perfect for traveling or storing in a small space.
 It also records up to 100 readings, along with the date and time of measurement, making it easier than ever to keep track of blood pressure.
 Before discovering this, however, I used this upper arm blood pressure monitor.
 It gets the job done accurately and is easy to use, for those of you that prefer an arm cuff.

 As for monitoring heart rate, there are plenty of options out there to accomplish this!
-Personally, I use a Fitbit Ionic GPS Smart Watch for everyday use.
-I’ve had it for over a year now, but it still works just as great as the day I got it.
-Why get a new one?
-Now, my heart rate is monitored 24/7 while I exercise, sleep, eat, work, dance in my kitchen, drink too much coffee, you get the idea.
+I’ve used both Fitbit and Garmin smartwatches.
+For everyday use, I’d recommend getting a Fitbit, like the Fitbit Sense.
+If you’re more of an exercise enthusiast, I think Garmin watches, like the Garmin Vivoactive 4s, are a better option.
+Now, my heart rate is monitored 24/7 while I exercise, sleep, eat, work, dance in my kitchen, and drink too much coffee—you get the idea.

-For running, I also use a Polar H10 Heart Rate Sensor–which syncs data to my phone–to get the most accurate reading.
-With POTS, monitoring my heart rate while running is crucial because it’s vulnerable to spiking very high, which is no bueno.
-I love love love this chest strap monitor.
+For running, I also use a Polar H10 Heart Rate Sensor—which syncs data to my phone—to get the most accurate reading.
+With POTS, monitoring my heart rate while running is crucial because it’s vulnerable to spiking very high.
+I love this chest strap monitor.
 I fully trust its accuracy to wear while running and to guide my training.
 It may not be the most comfortable thing to wear all the time (hence why I wear a watch for everyday use), but its high level of real-time precision has me hook, line, and sinker.
 I’ll never run without wearing a chest strap again.
 In fact, the exercise physiologist I saw at Cleveland Clinic recommends this monitor for its precision, too.